-- You can pause the import after certain transformation steps are performed, and view the data in the temptable as it exists after performing the step.
-Reviewing this data can help you determine if a particular transform is working as you expect. - For delimited file imports, you can limit development mode processing to a certain number of rows, for more efficient testing and troubleshooting.
+- You can pause the import after certain transformation steps are performed, and view the data in the temp table as it exists after performing the step.
+Reviewing this data can help you determine if a particular transform is working as you expect.
+If an import doesn't have defined transformation steps, you can view the import data as it exists after the temp table is populated from the source data. - For delimited file imports, you can limit development mode processing to a certain number of rows, for more efficient testing and troubleshooting.

-IMPORTANT: When an import is run in development mode, all of the steps in the Transforms tab are performed, including any steps that modify tables other than the temptable.
+IMPORTANT: When an import is run in development mode, all of the steps in the Transforms tab are performed, including any steps that modify tables other than the temp table.
 If you do not want these steps to occur during testing, then you should disable the step on the Transforms tab before executing the import in development mode.